-Christine Elfman is an artist based in Ithaca, New York who makes images that combine stillness with change, clarity with ambiguity, intention with chance.
-She uses photographic processes in which the subject matter acts as its own medium to make images that refuse to be fixed or resolved.
-Elfman’s recent solo exhibitions include Penumbra Foundation in New York, Houston Center for Photography, TILT Center for the Contemporary Image and University of the Arts in Philadelphia, Handwerker Gallery at Ithaca College, Gallery Wendi Norris and EUQINOM Gallery in San Francisco.
-Her photographs have been featured in publications such as BOMB Magazine, 1000words, The San Francisco Chronicle, Photograph Magazine, and Der Greif.
-She has been awarded a Light Work Grant in Photography and residencies at the Penumbra Foundation, Constance Saltonstall Foundation, and the Cape Cod National Seashore.
-She currently teaches photography at Ithaca College.
+Christine Elfman is an artist based in Ithaca, New York who explores the inseparability of stillness and change, resolution and ambiguity, intention and the unforeseen.
+She uses photographic processes in which the subject matter acts as its own medium to make images that slowly shift in meaning and form over time.
+Many of her photographs are made by fading natural dyes in the sun, and continue to disappear when viewed.
+Elfman has had solo exhibitions at Penumbra Foundation (New York), Wasserman Projects (Detroit, MI), Houston Center for Photography (Houston, TX), EUQINOM Gallery (San Francisco), TILT Center for the Contemporary Image (Philadelphia), University of the Arts (Philadelphia), Ithaca College (Ithaca, NY), Gallery Wendi Norris (San Francisco).
+She is the recipient of a Light Work Grant, and residencies at Constance Saltonstall Foundation and the Cape Cod National Seashore.
+Her work has been featured in publications including BOMB Magazine, The San Francisco Chronicle, Photograph Magazine, and Der Greif.
+She received her BFA from Cornell University and MFA from California College of the Arts.
+Elfman is represented by EUQINOM Gallery (San Francisco), and currently teaches photography at Ithaca College.

 C V